learn-co-students/javascript-intro-to-debugging-v-000/README.md

 #### Step Four - Investigate the State

-Navigate back to the console, either by clicking console or typing in the very bottom screen on Chrome, and type `number`.
+Navigate back to the console, either by clicking console or typing in the very bottom screen on Chrome, and enter `number`.
 We expect it to be eight, which is the parameter the spec is passing to our function, and it is:

 ![number revealed in console](http://web-dev-readme-photos.s3.amazonaws.com/js/jasmine-and-debugging/number.png)

-Now let's type `remainder`.
+Now let's enter `remainder`.
 It should be zero, as eight divided by two has a remainder of zero, and it is:

 ![number and remainder revealed in console](http://web-dev-readme-photos.s3.amazonaws.com/js/jasmine-and-debugging/number-remainder.png)